The Lands

 The Wandering Lands

 This land gets its name because it is the ancestral home of the Erimanic and even today Eriman barbarians wander across this cold to temperate region hunting elk.
-Sometimes they clash in small inter-tribal wars.
+Sometimes they clash in small inter-cultural wars.
 Far more often however they meet in traditional gathering places to exchange goods and news.
 The most important of these is the Stone Of Many Things.
+There the barbarians carouse and compete in bare-chested tests of prowess and valour.
 The Wandering Lands are crisscrossed with formations known as eskers that serve as natural roads for travellers.
 This land was the site of much of the Age Of Tumult civil war that involved both bloody clashes of arms and the over-casting of obscene magics.
 As a result some say it is dotted with slowly fading yet still dire 'wild magic patches' in which peculiar things happen and spells go awry.
 The Wanderings Lands northern extent is the Erimer Sea while its more vague southern border extends to the Grey Hills and the Hills of Fog.
 It has a number of important locales as follows.

 Erimer Sea